tzaffi/streamlit-cdk-fargate/README.md

   * `choco install make`
 * Optional but highly recommended: For testing locally, you'll also need to install [docker-compose and docker](https://docs.docker.com/compose/install/)
 * I'm also assuming that you have Python 3 and Pip installed.
 Otherwise, why would you have even been interested in this repo?

+## Some Brief After Thoughts Comparing CDK with Other Infrastructure as Code Solutions
+I was impressed by CDK's expressive power and choice of languages.
+It did create a lot of boilerplate.
+But once you knew _which_ boilerplate to modify, it was relatively painless.
+Playing around with [Pulumi](https://www.pulumi.com/), I would say it is more aesthetically pleasing (i.e. less boilerplate) than CDK, might even be more succinct, is available in several programming languages as well, and has the distint advantage of working with all major cloud providers.
+Unfortunately, I feel that currently Pulumi is not ready for the prime time (i.e., I couln't get it to stand up the stack without any hitches).
+CDK is definitely less painful than the AWS CLI, AWS Cloudfront, and even Terraform.